 Bahamian neighbo(u)r

-Sean Connery was a Scottish National Party separatist and a bit of an eccentric; and also, I am assured, a good guy.
-He lived in gated, ultra-posh Lyford Cay in New Providence, only fifty miles from us on Eleuthera.
+Sean Connery was a Scottish National Party separatist and a bit of an eccentric; and also, most everyone avers, a good guy.
+He lived in gated, ultra-posh Lyford Cay in New Providence, fifty miles from us on Eleuthera.
 He was intensely private—hard on visitors, who were always trying to see him.
-Appropriately, he chose to live where he filmed so many escapades—romancing lovelies while fighting sharks, frogmen, tarantulas, barracuda, octopi, gorgeous spies and implacable villains.
+Appropriately, he chose to live where he filmed so many escapades—romancing lovelies while fighting sharks, frogmen, tarantulas, barracuda, octopi, gorgeous spies and implacable masterminds.

 He used to go to this little bistro outside of Lyford Cay.
 The restaurant belonged to the sister of a good friend.
 We would go there whenever we were in Nassau.
 One night my friend I and had just returned from a northern fishing trip.
 We brought back salmon, some of which was featured on the menu.
 Seated a couple of tables over were Sean Connery and his wife Micheline, feasting on our fish.

-The waitress, my friend’s niece, gestured toward us, telling Sean we were the ones who’d actually caught the salmon.
-As he was leaving he stopped at our table and thanked us.
+The waitress, my friend’s niece, gestured toward us, telling Sean we were the ones who had actually caught the salmon.
+As he was leaving he stopped at our table to thank us.

 Another friend who was at the table, but not on the fishing trip, shook hands with Mr. Connery and said, “You’re welcome.”
 We of course gave our friend action for having taken credit for something he had no part of.
 He said he didn’t care what we thought—it was one of the highlights of his life.
 He tells the story of shaking Sean Connery’s hand quite often.